ist356/assignment-05-sofiafloresca/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I felt like this lab made more sense to me than expected because it was very similar to the pipeline we made in class last time.
+I'm not sure how I feel about letting CoPilot do most of the work for me, but I still feel like I understand what is happening.
+I didn't really understand part 3 about loading the file.
+I don't remember going over that in class and I had to use the solution to figure that out.